Organ procurement: China

 In 2005, China admitted to using the organs of executed prisoners for transplant.
-Due to religious tradition of many Chinese people who value leaving the body whole after death, the availability of organs for transplant is much more limited.
+Due to the religious tradition of many Chinese people who value leaving the body whole after death, the availability of organs for transplant is much more limited.
 Almost all the organs transplanted from deceased donors came from executed prisoners.
 Since then, China has repeatedly been found to have a rampant black market for organs for transplant, including continued use of organs from executed prisoners without their consent and targeting young army conscripts for their organs.
 In 2014, China promised that by January 1, 2015, only voluntary organ donors would be accepted.
 China has worked to increase the number of voluntary organ donors as well as to convince the international community that they have changed their organ procurement practices after many prior failed attempts to do so.
 According to the former vice-minister of health, Dr. Huang Jiefu, the number of voluntary organ transplants increased by 50% from 2015 to 2016.
 Many of the organs harvested are sold to overseas buyers who fly to China for the transplantation procedure.
-It is possible to schedule these surgeries in advance which is not possible in systems which rely on voluntary organ donation.
+It is possible to schedule these surgeries in advance, which is not possible in systems that rely on voluntary organ donation.
 In the year 2020, allegations were made that Muslim customers from the Middle East, including Saudi Arabia, reportedly request Halal organs, those which come from a Muslim person from Xinjiang.

+In 2022, the International Society for Heart and Lung Transplantation (ISHLT) issued a policy statement to exclude transplant-related research involving human donors from China from its publications and scientific meetings due to the amount of evidence showing that the Chinese government stands alone in systematically supporting organ or tissue procurement from executed prisoners, a practice that the ISHLT identifies as a violation of fundamental human rights and the principle of voluntary donation.

 In August 2024, media outlets reported on the first known survivor of China’s forced organ harvesting.
 The Diplomat reported its interview with Cheng Pei Ming, a Falun Gong practitioner, who recounted how he was subjected to repeated blood tests and a subsequent forced surgery while imprisoned in China and later discovered during medical exams in the U.S. that segments of his liver and a portion of his lung had been surgically removed.

 According to recent claims in July 2025, the Xinjiang Health Commission—an agency under China's National Health Commission—intends to establish six additional medical facilities in the Xinjiang region by 2030, raising the total number to nine.
 Experts have expressed concern that these centers may be used to expand the practice of forced organ harvesting, particularly involving detained Uyghur individuals.
 The proposed expansion has heightened international scrutiny and alarm over ongoing human rights abuses in the region.